oktadev/okta-blog/_source/_posts/2020-01-13-kotlin-react-crud.md

 ## Secure Your Kotlin + React App

 You've got a nice, functional client and server application going.
 Don't rest on your laurels yet!
-It's unsecured, and if you leave that thing unattended hackers will have it spewing spam and twist it into cheating little old ladies out of their retirement funds quicker than you can figure out what the heck a 'hook' is.
+It's unsecured, and if you leave that thing unattended, hackers will have it spewing spam and twist it into cheating little old ladies out of their retirement funds quicker than you can figure out what the heck a 'hook' is.

 The next step is to secure it.
 You're going to implement OAuth 2.0 login on the frontend.
 On the back end, you're going to use a JSON Web Token (JWT) to secure the resource server.
 To make life much easier, you're going to use Okta as your OAuth provider.
 Using Okta means you won't have to write or maintain any login code or handle user passwords; nor will you have to waste any time mucking around writing code to verify tokens.